-Recommended Solution: Remind participants that their names are not on the survey, information will not be reported on an individual level, and their responses will not be shared with the authorities.
-Also, explain that these questions are being asked of everyone for the purpose of evaluation, and there are no expectations about them or certain individual behaviors.
+Recommended Solution: Remind participants that their names are not on the survey, information will not be reported on an individual level, and their responses will not be shared with the authorities or with their parents or guardians.
+Also, explain that these questions are being asked of everyone for the purpose of evaluation and that there are no expectations about them or certain individual behaviors.
 Ask the participants to be as truthful as possible.